If Drawing Is Hygiene, Then Writing Is Fitness

 I jot down rough ideas for blog posts while I’m working on other stuff.
 Then, I sit down on a Saturday or Sunday morning to actually write.
 I’ve found that I can’t write much during the work week—there are way too many distractions.
 I’m usually relaxed and better rested on weekend mornings, and I don’t feel compelled to check email, so it’s the perfect time to step back and focus.

-Once I have a solid draft written, I hand it off to Dylan Sparrow, my editor.
+Once I have a solid draft written, I hand it off to a friend to read.
 He makes sure that I hyphenate where necessary, and more importantly, that I don’t write anything that doesn’t sound like me.
 For instance, if I say, “I had a blast doing that project!” he’ll be like, “I’ve never heard you say you’ve ‘had a blast’ in your life.”
 He also stops me from veering into too much detail about business nitty gritty or design technicalities.
 He gives me a gut check on whether the post feels relatable to non-designers.

 As a last step, I come up with an image to accompany the post.
 The same constraints that apply to a time-starved editorial illustrator apply here too.
 I want to get on with my weekend, and I have to get this thing out the door, so what can I do that’s simple but evocative?
 I try to make a fun image that I don’t over think.